FAQs

 AODA compliance refers to meeting the standards set by the Accessibility for Ontarians with Disabilities Act.
 For websites, this means adhering to specific guidelines, such as the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA, to ensure that digital content is accessible to all users, including those with disabilities.

-To be AODA compliant, your website must:To be AODA compliant, your website must adhere to the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA standards.
+CHECK IF YOU ARE COMPLIANTTo be AODA compliant, your website must:To be AODA compliant, your website must adhere to the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA standards.
 These include:

 Text Alternatives: